 Health and Safety is a key priority for NIFCA.
-All officers and staff will continue to adhere to the NIFCA Health and Safety Policy which is kept under review and up to date, with the Health and Safety Officer meeting on a quarterly basis to review Health and Safety with the Chief Executive and reporting also on a quarterly basis to meetings of the Authority and will also work closely with the NIFCA Engineer in respect of NIFCA vessels and equipment.
+All officers and staff will continue to adhere to the NIFCA Health and Safety Policy which is kept under review and up to date, with the Health and Safety Officer meeting on a quarterly basis to review Health and Safety with the Chief Officer and Enforcement and Environmental leads reporting also on a quarterly basis to meetings of the Authority and will also work closely with the NIFCA Engineer in respect of NIFCA vessels and equipment.

-During its twelfth year NIFCA will remain conscious of the need to promote and communicate the work of the Authority and all possible developments under the NIFCA Stakeholder Engagement and Communication Strategy will continue to be undertaken to maximise the benefits of relationships with stakeholders and the wider public.
+During its thirteenth year NIFCA will remain conscious of the need to promote and communicate the work of the Authority and wider Defra policy areas and possible developments under the NIFCA Stakeholder Engagement and Communication Strategy will continue to be undertaken to maximise the benefits of relationships with stakeholders and the wider public.
 This process of engagement is also aided by strong local knowledge of officers and staff enabling proactive steps to be taken most effectively where necessary and any issues to be dealt with appropriately and fairly.

 NIFCA will also continue with the strong existing external relationships with other stakeholders including (with the aid of National Memoranda of Understanding) the Marine Management Organisation, Natural England, the Environment Agency and Cefas.
 In addition, the Joint Working Arrangement developed in 2011 - 2012 locally by NIFCA with the MMO, NE and EA provides an excellent programme for joint planning and criteria to fulfil each party's objectives in the NIFCA district.
 The existing strong local relations will also be built upon with the Authority's two constituent local authorities, the local fishing fleet, Newcastle University with whom there is a MoU and also with recreational and other sea users in the district including cleekers, bait diggers and hand gatherers, yachtsmen and sea anglers.
-There is also a MoU with the GLAA.
+There is also a MoU with the Tweed Commission.
+Regular contact and joint working when required will also be maintained with the GLAA and Northumbria Police.
 Professional relations with the fishing fleet across the border in south east Scotland and the Scottish Authorities will also continue to be nurtured wherever possible.

-The Chief Executive (working also with the Authority Environmental IFCO team in particular) will also ensure that the Authority continues to participate fully in such community based projects as may be possible and bring all of our knowledge and expertise to bear, including but not limited to the Amble Harbour Village and Lobster Hatchery at Amble, Coast Care, North East Cetacean Group, Lindisfarne National Nature Reserve, Tweed Estuary Protection Group, the Cullercoats Harbour Board, a continued contribution to the Trinity House Work Experience Week and provision of a "Reward Day" on St. Aidan for sea cadets, as well as liaising with the Fishermen's Associations and Sea Angling Clubs in the district.
+The Chief Officer (working also with the Authority Environmental IFCO team in particular) will also ensure that the Authority continues to participate fully in such community based projects as may be possible and bring all of our knowledge and expertise to bear, including but not limited to the Amble Harbour Village and Lobster Hatchery at Amble, Coast Care, North East Cetacean Group, Lindisfarne National Nature Reserve, the Cullercoats Harbour Board, a continued contribution to the Trinity House Work Experience Week and provision of an evening with our joint partners for sea cadets, as well as liaising with the Fishermen's Associations and Sea Angling Clubs in the district.
 Online events will also be participated in, to the fullest extent possible.

-The Chief Executive and Chairman (or Vice Chairman) will also continue with their roles on behalf of NIFCA as a member of the Association of IFCAs.
-The Authority Chair Les Weller is also Vice Chair of the Association of IFCAs.
-The Chief Executive is (like other IFCA Heads of Service) a director of the Association of IFCAs (Company Limited by Guarantee) and as is now our Chair, as Vice Chair of the Association.
-The Chief Executive and Chief IFCO will also continue NIFCA participation in the national Chief Officers Group and NIMEG effectively.
+The Chief Officer and Chairman (or Vice Chairman) will continue with their roles on behalf of NIFCA as a member of the Association of IFCAs.
+The Authority Chair, Les Weller is also Vice Chair of the Association of IFCAs.
+The Chief Officer is (like other IFCA Heads of Service) a director of the Association of IFCAs (Company Limited by Guarantee) and as is the Chairman who acts as Vice Chair of the Association.
+The Chief Officer and Lead Enforcement IFCO will also continue NIFCA participation in the national Chief Officers Group and NIMEG effectively.
 Environmental officers will also attend the periodic meetings of TAG.
-The Authority will also benefit like other IFCAs from the confirmation and appointment in 2021 of a new National Lead Training Officer, Stephen Travis (in place of Ian Jones, who became Chief Officer of Southern IFCA prior to his retirement in early 2022) to deliver enhanced training particularly, in the field of enforcement to IFCOs.